Loft Conversion Ideas: 19 Amazing Projects to Inspire Your Attic Renovation

 Photo: Mariell Lind Hansen

-Clever planning and storage features were key to the success of this new loft conversion.
-The space holds a master bedroom that enjoys two large windows in the vaulted ceiling to maximise light while providing uninterrupted city views.
-The interior contains built-in invisible timber storage systems throughout, which blend seamlessly with the clay render walls for a minimal, yet spacious interior.
+The interior contains built-in invisible timber storage systems throughout, which blend seamlessly with the clay render walls for a minimal yet functional interior.

 Photo: Mariell Lind Hansen

-The loft conversion’s bathroom boasts a luxurious sea-green quartzite surface, with a large inset window and mirrored vanity units that bring a light, open feeling to the narrow space.
-Following the bathroom around a curved wall, the shower is illuminated by a semi-circular rooflight above for sky views and abundant natural light.
+A new bathroom boasts luxurious sea-green quartzite surfaces, with a large inset window and mirrored vanity units that bring a light, open feeling to the narrow space.
+Following the bathroom around a curved wall, a shower is illuminated by a semi-circular rooflight above for sky views and plenty of natural light.

 A Bedfordshire house, built around 2016 with a trussed rafters, had its entire roof reinstated from the inside out with timber and steelwork to create a large loft.
 The addition didn’t need a dormer and surprised the owners by providing enough space for a double bedroom, ensuite with a bath and shower, dressing room and home office.